wg-perception/object_recognition_core/doc/source/api/training.rst

 Step 2
 ^^^^^^

-Very important, you need to actually define a type for your cell based on ModelInserterBase.
+Very important, you need to actually define a type for your cell based on ModelWriterBase.
 Something like this suffices:

 .. code-block:: cpp

-    typedef db::bases::ModelInserterBase<MyAwesomeModelInserterImpl> MyAwesomeModelInserterCell;
+    typedef db::bases::ModelWriterBase<MyAwesomeModelWriterImpl> MyAwesomeModelWriterCell;